-This is one of the coolest things to do in Jackson, MS.
+This is one of the coolest things to do in Jackson, MS for nightlife.

-It was opened in 1985 by brothers Hal and Mal in a former 1920s GM&O freight train depot building in the heart of Jackson downtown.
+It was opened in 1985 by brothers Hal and Mal in a former 1920s GM&O freight train depot building in the heart of downtown Jackson.

 We did not eat here, the kitchen was closed, but we saw plenty of people bringing in their own snacks!

-On Mondays for a small $5 cover charge you can experience a blues jamming session w hosted by the Central Mississippi Blues Society.
+On Mondays for a small $5 cover charge, you can experience a blues jamming session hosted by the Central Mississippi Blues Society.

 The regular band plays a series of upbeat tunes and then invites members of the audience to get up and sing and play with them.
 You just never know who might get up.
 You perhaps?